The advantages of HDFS are:

 The disadvantages of HDFS are:

-•It’s an expensive storage solution compared to a traditional SSD/NAS/SAN/RAID6 drive.
+•It’s a very expensive storage solution compared to a traditional SSD/NAS/SAN/RAID6 drive.

 It’s more expensive because you need to hire specialized staff for maintenance and support of all the tools inside the Hadoop ecosystem (including, of course, your HDFS drive).